File share permission audit

 Reporting

-• export SMB and NTFS permission evidence to CSV
+• Export SMB share permissions and root-path NTFS evidence to CSV.

-• group broad access entries by server, share, path, and owning team
+• Group broad-access entries by server, share, path, and owning team during review.

-• promote repeated use into a file-share exposure report
+• Promote repeated use into a recursive inheritance and exposure report pack when deeper ACL drift analysis is needed.

 Safety Notes